 Jeanne Blasberg is the award-winning, bestselling author of Eden and The Nine.
 Her debut novel, Eden, is the winner of the Beverly Hills Book Awards for Women’s Fiction and finalist for both the Benjamin Franklin Award for Best New Voice in Fiction and the Sarton Women’s Book Award for Historical Fiction.
-Eden was released in May 2017 and The Nine was released in August 2019, both by She Writes Press, and is a 2019 Foreward Indies Award Finalist for Thriller & Suspense and the winner of the Beverly Hills Books Awards for Literary Fiction and Regional Fiction.
+Eden was released in May 2017 by She Writes Press.
+The Nine was released in August 2019 by She Writes Press, and is a 2019 Foreward Indies Award Finalist for Thriller & Suspense and the winner of the Beverly Hills Books Awards for Literary Fiction and Regional Fiction.

 After graduating from Smith College, Jeanne embarked on a career in finance.
 Even as she worked primarily with numbers, she always had an interest in writing.
 She made stops on Wall Street, Macy’s, and wrote case studies at Harvard Business School before turning seriously to fiction.
 She has kept a journal throughout her life, eventually taking inspiration from her childhood writings to pen her first novel, Eden.